Cane toad: Australia

-Following the apparent success of the cane toad in eating the beetles threatening the sugarcane plantations of Puerto Rico, and the fruitful introductions into Hawaii and the Philippines, a strong push was made for the cane toad to be released in Australia to negate the pests ravaging the Queensland cane fields.
-As a result, 102 toads were collected from Hawaii and brought to Australia.
+Following the apparent success of the cane toad in eating the beetles threatening the sugarcane plantations of Puerto Rico, and the fruitful introductions into Hawaiʻi and the Philippines, a strong push was made for the cane toad to be released in Australia to negate the pests ravaging the Queensland cane fields.
+As a result, 102 toads were collected from Hawaiʻi and brought to Australia.
 Queensland's sugar scientists released the toad into cane fields in August 1935.
 After this initial release, the Commonwealth Department of Health decided to ban future introductions until a study was conducted into the feeding habits of the toad.
 The study was completed in 1936 and the ban lifted, when large-scale releases were undertaken; by March 1937, 62,000 toadlets had been released into the wild.
 The toads became firmly established in Queensland, increasing exponentially in number and extending their range into the Northern Territory and New South Wales.
 In 2010, one was found on the far western coast in Broome, Western Australia.

 However, the toad was generally unsuccessful in reducing the targeted grey-backed cane beetles (Dermolepida albohirtum), in part because the cane fields provided insufficient shelter for the predators during the day, and in part because the beetles live at the tops of sugar cane—and cane toads are not good climbers.
 Since its original introduction, the cane toad has had a particularly marked effect on Australian biodiversity.
-The population of a number of native predatory reptiles has declined, such as the varanid lizards Varanus mertensi, V. mitchelli, and V. panoptes, the land snakes Pseudechis australis and Acanthophis antarcticus, and the crocodile species Crocodylus johnstoni; in contrast, the population of the agamid lizard Amphibolurus gilberti—known to be a prey item of V. panoptes—has increased.
+The population of a number of native predatory reptiles has declined, such as the varanid lizards Varanus mertensi, V. mitchelli, and V. panoptes, the land snakes Pseudechis australis and Acanthophis antarcticus, and the freshwater crocodile species Crocodylus johnstoni; in contrast, the population of the agamid lizard Lophognathus gilberti—known to be a prey item of V. panoptes—has increased.
 Meat ants, however, are able to kill cane toads.
 The cane toad has also been linked to decreases in northern quolls in the southern region of Kakadu National Park and even their local extinction.